+ard

 Card ID

 Username

 PIN Please set PIN length in Card Configuration page.
-E Default length is 0.
+De efault length is 0.

 Temporary User

+0

 Start Time

-MM/DD/YYYY h:mm a G
+MM/DD/YYYY h:mm a L·

+Expire Time

-Figure 76: Local Rack Access Web GUI
+Figure 81: Local Rack Access Web GUI

 - 2. Enter a username to identify the user. - 3.
-If the system is configured for RFID Only or Dual Auth, enter the determined card ID.
+If the system is configured for RFID Only or Dual Auth, enter the determined card ID. - 4.
+If the system is configured for Keypad Only or Dual Auth, enter the pin.